chinesepowered/aptos-qr/README.md

-# Aptos QR Merchant - Crypto Payment System
+# AptPay - Crypto Payment System

 A professional QR-based payment system built on Aptos blockchain for the hackathon.
 Merchants can generate payment QR codes, and customers can scan or paste payment strings to send crypto instantly.